 We’ve seen this as a constant struggle as we’ve been expanding the delivery of our Mashup Lab Virtual Business Incubator (aka our Dream Business program) to rural regions in Canada and the US.

-Most people know me as the Founder and CEO of Mashup Lab, but what many folks don’t know is that I spent over 15 years sitting in the same chair as many of the Community Champions we work with at Mashup Lab.
-In fact, it was the challenges I saw working in that space that inspired me to launch Mashup Lab in the first place (more on that backstory here).
+Most people know me as the Founder and CEO of Mashup Lab, but many folks don’t know that I spent over 15 years sitting in the same chair as many of the Community Champions we work with at Mashup Lab.
+In fact, the challenges I saw working in that space inspired me to launch Mashup Lab in the first place (more on that backstory here).

 I experienced firsthand how difficult, time-consuming and frustrating it could be to find even small amounts of money to get a pilot project off the ground.
 I was often left with the same questions many of you may be struggling with right now: